DIPlib/diplib/changelogs/diplib_3.2.1.md

 ### Bug fixes

 - `dip::DrawPolygon2D()`, when drawing filled polygons, would skip the bottom row in the polygon.
 The algorithm is a bit more sophisticated now to properly handle these bottom rows.
+This also takes care of some rounding errors that could be seen for polygons with very short edges.

 - `dip::ResampleAt` with a `map` input argument and using `"cubic"` interpolation could overflow, yielding unsightly artifacts.